gberl001/FL25-ENR261-182/Week07/Week07-Assignments.md

-# Week 7 Homework Assignments: Advanced Data Types - Structures, Cell Arrays, and Tables
+# Week 7 Homework Assignments: Advanced Data Types — Structures, Cell Arrays, and Tables

 ## Global Requirements

-- All deliverables shall be added, committed, and pushed to your `Week7` folder in your repository.
+- Add, commit, and push all deliverables to your `Week07` folder in your repository.
 - Include your name and the names of anyone who assisted you in the following format:

       % Student: Firstname Lastname
       % Assisted by: Firstname Lastname, etc.

-- Ensure your **scripts** (**Not functions**) include the following to clear the workspace and command window:
+- Ensure your scripts (not functions) include the following to clear the workspace and command window:

       clc;
       clear;